+A certificate of analysis of the presented data is attached as Appendix 3.1.
 The methods of analysis used to determine compliance with the specifications are enclosed (Appendix 3).

-The glucoamylase enzyme preparation is available as a liquid enzyme concentrate.
-The concentrate is standardised in glucoamylase units (AGU(D)/g; Appendix 3.1).
-The preparation does not contain known food allergens (Appendix 2.1).
+The glucoamylase enzyme preparation is available as a liquid enzyme concentrate or granulate.
+The concentrate is standardised in glucoamylase units (AGU/g; Appendix 3.2).
+The liquid enzyme preparation does not contain known food allergens (Appendix 2.1 and Appendix 4.3).
+For baking processes, the product may be formulated as a granulate containing up to 31 % wheat flour as diluent.
+As it will be used in small doses together with wheat flour as ingredient for the dough, it will not add significantly to the amount of wheat flour present in the final baked good.